 Design is not just about aesthetics or users.
 Good design solves business challenges.
 So, understanding business is crucial for good design work.

 d.MBA is world’s first online MBA for designers.
-It’s an 8-week part-time program that teaches business to designers.
+It’s a 6-week part-time program that teaches business to designers.
 It’s not just another mass open online course but rather a carefully crafted experience where you will be taken on a journey in a small group of designers and mentors, who will care about your progress.

 Curriculum designed by ex-IDEO business designer

 Course curriculum is designed to cover the most important topics that designers should now about business. d.MBA covers 6 business topics, covering three level of every business: industry level, company level, and product level.

 Learning approach focused on immediate impact

 Merely consuming information is not enough.
 We learn most when we apply knowledge, solve hard challenges, engage in discussions, and reflect upon our work.
 We’ve tried to build this into the d.MBA’s learning approach:

 Learn - Each week you’ll receive video materials and frameworks, covering business skills and examples from various industries

 Explore - Explore deeper with additional resources and weekly live co-working sessions where we will work help each other finish assignments.